Company1TDDC88-2024/RBI/README.md

 ```

-Start the whole project (both Frontend and Backend) by running this single command in root.
+You can also start both the Frontend and Backend by running this single command in root.

 ```bash